-MIT GUEST can be used for wireless devices, such as most gaming consoles, that do not support the security protocols required to connect to the MIT SECURE wireless network.
+While MIT GUEST can be used for wireless devices, such as gaming consoles, that do not support the security protocols required to connect to the MIT SECURE wireless network, wired connections are usually better, if available, for your device.
 See which popular devices can and can't connect to MIT SECURE.

 If the wireless network is not available in your area of campus, you will need a wired network connection.
 Learn more.